KadvaSaach/Wordpress-Docker-Install/README.md

    cd Wordpress-Docker-Install
    ```

-3. Run the CLI as the superuser (root) using the following command:
+3. Run the CLI as the superuser (root) using the following command to avoid permission issues:

    ```shell
    sudo su